Infrastructure

 Road Network

-Turkana County has a total road network of approximately 9,000 km out of which 504.5 km is bitumen and the rest is made up of dirt or gravel roads that are constantly maintained by the County Government to minimize the effect of heavy rains and seasonal rivers.
+Turkana County has a total road network of approximately 9,000 km o ut of which 504.5 km is bitumen and the rest is made up of dirt or gravel roads that are constantly maintained by the County Government to minimize the effect of heavy rains and seasonal rivers.

 Air Transport

 Air transport in the County continues to grow with daily scheduled flights operating between Nairobi and the airports in Lokichoggio and Lodwar.
+The upgrading of Lodwar and Lokichogio airports h as connected Turkana County to the Central and Western parts of Kenya.

 The County has an additional 22 airstrips making remote parts of the County, including Kakuma, accessible by air with flights operated by both private businesses and humanitarian organizations.

-Included in the LAPSSET Corridor Program are airport upgrades, inter-regional highways, oil pipelines, and standard gauge railway that will position the county as an instrumental transport and logistics hub connecting Kenya, Ethiopia and South Sudan.
+Included in the LAPSSET Corridor Program are airport upgrades, inter-regional highways, oil pipelines, and a standard gauge railway that will position the county as an instrumental transport and logistics hub connecting Kenya, Ethiopia and South Sudan.